gopitk/image-dataset-builder/README.md

 There is only one single Python file as we use fast.ai which offers convenience wrapper and good examples to get started

 ```
-python get_dataset_from_bing.py  --classifier [[Top level Class ]] --subclasses [[Comma separated list of subclasses] --key [[ Your Cognitive Services Key ]]
+python get_dataset_from_bing.py  --classifier [[Top level Class ]] --subclasses [[Comma separated list of subclasses] --numimages NN --key [[ Your Cognitive Services Key ]] --nosuffix
 ```
-Here is an example for a Bear detector app where you can gather images of different bear subclasses (Grizzly, Brown, Teddy).
+Here is an example for a Bear detector app where you can gather images of different bear subclasses (Grizzly, BLack, Teddy).
 The top level class is "bear".
-The program will search Bing for "Grizzly Bear", "Brown Bear" and "Teddy Bear"
+The program will search Bing for "Grizzly Bear", "Black Bear" and "Teddy Bear" unless the --nosuffix is specifed where just the subclass (without suffix with the top level class) will be searched.
 ```
-python get_dataset_from_bing.py  --classifier bear --subclasses grizzly,brown,teddy --key [[You API Key]]
+python get_dataset_from_bing.py  --classifier bear --subclasses grizzly,brown,teddy --numimages 50 --key [[You API Key]]

 ```